 Professor Brock teaches and researches in all areas of tax law with specific emphasis on business (partnership, corporate and international) taxation.
 He teaches primarily in the Master of Tax Program.
 Prior to entering academia in January 2012, he spent over 18 years in private practice — most recently, he was a partner and the partnership tax practice leader in the Washington National Tax Office of Grant Thornton LLP.
 Prior to joining Grant Thornton LLP, Professor Brock practiced in the National office of Deloitte and at Latham & Watkins and other international law firms where he represented clients in transactional tax matters including partnership, international, corporate and financial products transactions.
 Professor Brock continues to consult with national and international firms.

-Professor Brock also remains very active in both the AICPA (as former chair and associate member of the Partnership Technical Resource Panel) and the ABA (former chair of and current member of the Partnerships & LLCs Committee), and he remains a member of both the AICPA Tax Section and the ABA Section of Taxation.
+Professor Brock has also been very active in both the AICPA (having served as the former chair of the Partnership Technical Resource Panel) and the ABA (having served as the former chair of the Partnerships & LLCs Committee), and he remains a member of both the AICPA Tax Section and the ABA Section of Taxation.

 Interview on tax topics: